10 Best Things to Do at the Vatican

 The paintings of the Pinacoteca

-Your Art History teachers would never allow you to skip a collection of a total of 460 paintings that includes masterpieces of the greatest artists of Italian painting such as Da Vinci, Titian, Caravaggio or Raphael.
+Your Art History teachers would never allow you to skip a collection of a total of 460 paintings that includes masterpieces by the greatest artists of Italian painting such as Da Vinci, Titian, Caravaggio or Raphael.

 The Gregorian Egyptian Museum